Updated September 30, 2019

 In 1976, an expedition of Ecuadorian and British military personnel, professional cavers and astronaut Neil Armstrong extensively explored this cave.
 Archaeological artifacts were found, but nothing fitting von Däniken’s descriptions.

 Some say, though, that much of the gold was stolen by Father Crespi, a Salesian priest who worked in the region in the 1920s, and that helicopters were sent in to retrieve much more wealth.
 The findings were displayed in the Museo Privado de Carlos Crespi Croci in Cuenca.
 After a fire in 1962, everything disappeared.
-The archdiocese of Cuenca denies it has it in its possession – though Shuar guides to the cave claim that much of the gold in Cuenca’s cathedral came from here.
+The archdiocese of Cuenca denies it has the artifacts in its possession, but Shuar guides to the cave claim that much of the gold in Cuenca’s cathedral came from here.

 Cantón Limón Indanza, Morona Santiago Province

 Iglesia de San Francisco is one of Lima’s oldest churches.
 The monastery was originally established in the 16th century.
-The present temple, in a beautiful Spanish Baroque architectural style, was declared sacred in 1673 and its construction was completed in 1774.
+The present temple, in a beautiful Spanish Baroque architectural style, was declared sacred in 1673 and its construction was completed one hundred years later in 1774.

 Although the catacombs opened to the public in 1950, the extent of the maze of tombs remains unexplored.
 How many more bone-strewn galleries are there, and how far beneath this historic city do they spread?